kubernetes-sigs/karpenter/designs/capacity-reservations.md

 ## Overview

-Cloud Providers including GCP, Azure, and AWS allow you to pre-reserve VM capacity before you launch.
+Cloud providers including GCP, Azure, and AWS allow you to pre-reserve VM (or bare-metal server) capacity before you launch.
 By reserving VMs ahead of time, you can ensure that you are able to launch the type of capacity you want when you need it.
-Without reserving capacity, it's possible you may encounter errors when launching specific instance types when there is no more capacity available on the Cloud Provider for that instance type.
+Without reserving capacity, it's possible you may encounter errors when launching specific instance types when there is no more capacity available on the Cloud provider for that instance type.

-> #### Cloud Provider VM Reservation Docs
+> #### Cloud provider VM reservation docs
 > 1. GCP: Reservations - https://cloud.google.com/compute/docs/instances/reservations-overview
 > 2. Azure: Capacity Reservations - https://learn.microsoft.com/en-us/azure/virtual-machines/capacity-reservation-overview
 > 3. AWS: Capacity Reservations - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-reservations.html